coreeng/knowledge-platform/bootcamp-content/content/bootcamp/modules/p2p-fast-feedback/epic-reference-application.md

 ## Requirements

-* Fork either the Java or Go bootcamp reference application as a private repo in the same organisation with the name `reference-application-(java|go)-<github handle>`
+* Copy either the Java or Go bootcamp reference application as a private repo in the same organisation with the name `reference-application-(java|go)-<github handle>`
 * Checkout and verify workstation setup by running it locally, including building, running functional and non-functional tests
 * Update the registry to one that that can be used by your local cluster
 * Deploy the application to a local Kubernetes cluster and run the functional tests